fastly/fanout-compute-js-demo/README.md

 * The person who created the room, or anyone who checked `join as host` on the entry screen, will see buttons to reply to questions.
 Submit an answer to a question.
 The answer shows up on everyone else's screen.

-* If a host thinks a question is inappropriate, they can delete it.
+* If a host thinks a question is irrelevant, they can delete it.
 The question disappears from everyone's screen right away.

-* If you're a host, you can tap the pencil next to the room name to edit the name and color theme of a room.
+* If you're a host, you can tap the pencil icon next to the room name to edit the name and color theme of a room.
 Those changes are seen by other users too.

 * Finally, you can change the way your own name is displayed.
 Tap the down arrow by your username up top, and enter a new name.
   Everyone will see those changes right away.